MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 ### Is mobbing good for exploratory work?

 In my experience, mobbing has been really good for exploratory work.
 Fundamentally, you have a bunch of people with different insights looking at the same problem at different angles - this doesn't seem any different from mobbing on normal programming work.
-When there is general consensus on what direction to go, it's relatively easy.
-The challenge is when everyone in the mob wants to go a different direction.
-At these times "thrashing" ensues,
+The only difference I could see was in this situation there was no consensus on the direction to go - and in having the person who was best equipped behind the keyboard we exacerbated the issue.

+In principle, mobbing still seemed like a good fit.

 ### What we changed

 We decided on a few things: